dtorresxp/odoo-guides/en-uk/o13/ce/o13/en-uk-o13-ce-o13-guides.md

   ![apps](/doc/img/apps.png) | o:Purchase
   In the Order's detail now you can add a Product, a Section or a Note to improve your customer service
 - ###### Payroll
-  It was removed from CE and rengineered in EE
+  It was removed from Community Ed. and rengineered in Enterprise Ed.
 - ###### System Widgets
   There are two new widgets: Calculator (to allow expressions in quantities) & Ribbon (to show PAID status in previews)
 - ###### Employee